arthur-vilela/PP2-emotion-match/README.md

     - modified the `getRandomEmotions` function to exclude these emotions from the selection pool;
     - updated the `checkAnswer` function to add the correct emotion the the array when guessed correcly.

-- After creating an array to contain the already chosen correct answers, when playing the game, one image wouldn't show and is described as undefined.
+- One image wouldn't show and was described as undefined when playing the game.
+This happened after creating an array to contain the already chosen correct answers.

-    To fix it, I corrected the logic in getRandomEmotions function to properly filter out already guessed emotions and select random emotions from the available ones.
+    To fix it, I corrected the logic in `getRandomEmotions` function to properly filter out already guessed emotions and select random emotions from the available ones.

 # Validator testing